Have you ever had a one-size-fits-most cloth nappy arrive in the post and thought, “how on earth is that supposed to fit my newborn?!”

 For a newborn baby, the nappy will be on the smallest rise setting, and will sit above the navel.
 Be sure to keep the umbilical notch clean and dry, and try to avoid covering it with the nappy until it has fallen away.
 OSFM nappies can seem very bulky at this time, but newborns don’t require all the absorbency that they’ll need later on, so you can remove some components of the boosting to give a more comfortable fit.

 During this stage, the nappy will be on one of the middle rise settings and will sit at or just below the navel.
 At this point, many parents worry that their baby appears to be outgrowing the OSFM nappies, but this is just a short phase and they will come out of it.
-The issue is usually the size of their thighs, which are as chubby as they’ll ever be!
+The issue is usually the size of their thighs, which are often disproportionately chubby.
 Once your baby starts to crawl off some of their baby weight, you’ll notice a lot more room for growth in the OSFM nappies again.

 During the crawling stage, the nappy will still be on one of the middle rise settings but will now sit below the belly button.
 You will notice a big difference in the way the nappy fits as your baby loses some of their tummy and thigh fat.